dojo/framework/docs/en/testing/supplemental.md

 ### Mocking Middleware

-When initializing the harness mock middleware can be specified as part of the `HarnessOptions`.
+When initializing the harness, mock middleware can be specified as part of the `HarnessOptions`.
 The mock middleware is defined as a tuple of the original middleware and the mock middleware implementation.
 Mock middleware is created in the same way as any other middleware.

 ```ts
 import myMiddleware from './myMiddleware';